playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ### Isolation level for Database transactions

-You can now chose an isolation level when using `play.api.db.Database.withTransaction` API (`play.db.Database` for Java users).
+You can now choose an isolation level when using `play.api.db.Database.withTransaction` API (`play.db.Database` for Java users).
 For example:

 Java
 : ```java